 In a season 2 episode, Amber Benson plays a "vegetarian" vampire Lenore who refuses to feed on humans.
 Amber is best known for her character Tara, a witch who is friends with and helps Buffy the Vampire Slayer.

-Jeffery Dean Morgan, Jared Padelacki, and Jensen Ackles have all been associated with the name Dean.
-Jared Padelacki's character in Gilmore Girls was named Dean, Jensen Ackles' character on Supernatural is named Dean, and Jeffery Dean Morgan has Dean for a middle name.
+Jeffery Dean Morgan, Jared Padalecki, and Jensen Ackles have all been associated with the name Dean.
+Jared Padalecki's character in Gilmore Girls was named Dean, Jensen Ackles' character on Supernatural is named Dean, and Jeffery Dean Morgan has Dean for a middle name.

 Producers considered several methods of motivating Sam to take to the road with Dean.
 Turning Jessica evil was an option briefly, but in taking a page from Star Wars it was decided that her death would be the ultimate motivation for leaving home.